 And Baiocchi has seen an improvement.
 “We've been able to send out direct mail (even just things like client gifts) without having to proof every address or dealing with a lot of returned mail.”

-2. Merge and Standardize Data Fields
+2. Consolidate and Standardize Data Fields

 There are all sorts of reasons that you might have low-quality contact data in your CRM.

 For example, Cliptoo sometimes has difficulty tracking the type of email communication that a contact has subscribed for, says Jesse Hendriks.
 And that can be problematic when you’re trying to stay GDPR-compliant.